Rome’s Coolest Neighborhood: What to See and Do in Trastevere

 Gianicolo Hill

-Often called the eighth hill of Rome, the verdant Gianicolo Hill is covered in umbrella pines, that iconic tree one sees all over Rome and its surroundings.
-Written “Janiculum” sometimes in English, this hilltop park is a great way to flee from the chaos that is the Italian capital.
-There aren’t many sites to tick off a list here, but do make a point to stop by the grand Fontana dell’Acqua Paola, a 17th-century fountain created to celebrate the reopening of a Roman-era aqueduct.
+Often called the eighth hill of Rome, iconic umbrella pine trees cover the verdant Gianicolo Hill.
+This hilltop park is a great way to flee from the hustle and bustle of the Italian capital.
+Make a point to stop by the grand Fontana dell’Acqua Paola.
+This 17th-century fountain was created to celebrate the reopening of a Roman-era aqueduct.

 The views from the Gianicolo Hill are worth the trek up.
 Photo credit: Blazej Kocik